dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-sharepoint-online-with-microsoft-intune.md

     -   **All platforms**

-        This requires that any device used to access **SharePoint Online** is enrolled in Intune and compliant with the policies.
+        This requires that any device used to access **SharePoint Online** is enrolled in Intune and is compliant with the policies.
 Any client application that uses **modern authentication** is subject to the conditional access policy.
-If the platform is currently not supported by Intune, access to **SharePoint Online** is blocked.
+If the platform isn't currently supported by Intune, access to **SharePoint Online** is blocked.

         Selecting the **All platforms** option means that Azure Active Directory applies this policy to all authentication requests, regardless of the platform that is reported by the client application.
 All platforms are required to be enrolled and become compliant, except for:
         *	Windows devices, which are required to be enrolled and compliant, domain joined with on-premises Active Directory, or both.